za01br/mastra/docs/kepler-config.md

 - Basic auth-based integrations will have `USERNAME` and `PASSWORD` as required fields.

 Integrations can also define additional required or optional fields.
 Look at the package README for additional details.

-We recommend setting `uri` to an environment variable so that you can have different values for production and development.

 ### Workflow Configuration (optional)